microsoft/hackathon-starter-kit/README.md

 - blog coming up soon

-**For internal**: We see a hackathon being run in the internal format when we want to build muscles for the employees.
+**Internal**: We see a hackathon being run in the internal format when we want to build muscles for the employees.

   - Collaborate & Learn
   - Drive Innovation